 The Council invested heavily in infrastructure at the time when the oil industry was taking off.
 This infrastructure was funded from income generated from the oil industry.
-That infrastructure is now ageing and will need to be replaced, however, the financial situation is now financial procedures and regulations. tighter which will mean that it will be challenging to finance this.
+That infrastructure is now ageing and will need to be replaced, however, the financial situation is now tighter which will mean that it will be challenging to finance this.